apache/flink/docs/ops/filesystems.md

 ## Flink' File System support

 Flink uses file systems both as a source and sink in streaming/batch applications, and as a target for checkpointing.
-These file systens can for example be *Unix/Windows file systems*, *HDFS*, or even object stores like *S3*.
+These file systems can for example be *Unix/Windows file systems*, *HDFS*, or even object stores like *S3*.

 The file system used for a specific file is determined by the file URI's scheme.
 For example `file:///home/user/text.txt` refers to a file in the local file system, while `hdfs://namenode:50010/data/user/text.txt` refers to a file in a specific HDFS cluster.